Here's Our Rant About Realogy Holdings Corp. (RLGY)

 RLGY’s Market Performance

-RLGY stocks went down by -5.82% for the week, with a monthly drop of -20.18% and a quarterly performance of -37.90%, while its annual performance rate touched -38.87%.
-The volatility ratio for the week stands at 6.79% while the volatility levels for the past 30 days are set at 5.68% for Realogy Holdings Corp..
-The simple moving average for the period of the last 20 days is -13.53% for RLGY stocks with a simple moving average of -36.48% for the last 200 days.
+RLGY stocks went up by 14.08% for the week, with a monthly drop of -17.14% and a quarterly performance of -37.79%, while its annual performance rate touched -39.30%.
+The volatility ratio for the week stands at 5.80% while the volatility levels for the past 30 days are set at 5.87% for Realogy Holdings Corp..
+The simple moving average for the period of the last 20 days is -3.65% for RLGY stocks with a simple moving average of -31.43% for the last 200 days.

 Analysts’ Opinion of RLGY